Chowdhury Nafeez Sarafat: Career

-Legal Issues and Corruption
+Legal affairs

 In 2022, he founded Citizen TV with Muhammad Shafiqur Rahman, member of parliament, who later alleged Sarafat and Benazir Ahmed forcefully took shares of the TV from him.

 The cartoonist Ahmed Kabir Kishore was arrested under the Digital Security Act for drawing cartoons critical of the government, including one where he portrayed Sarafat as a bank embezzler.

 In 2024, ACC starts probe into Nafeez Sarafat over allegations of Padma Bank seizure, Tk800cr embezzlement.

 According to an official from the ACC who spoke on condition of anonymity, "Nafeez had seized Padma Bank with the assistance of top officials from the police and an intelligence agency.

 A Dhaka court has ordered the Anti-Corruption Commission (ACC) to freeze 74 bank accounts of former Padma Bank chairman Chowdhury Nafeez Sarafat and his family due to allegations of embezzlement totaling Tk 887 crore.
 The order, issued by Judge Md Zakir Hossain, includes accounts belonging to Nafeez's wife, Anjuman Ara Shahid, and their son, Chowdhury Rahib Safwan Sarafat.
 The ACC is investigating claims of bribery and corruption against the family.
 The court also ordered the confiscation of Nafeez's Dubai properties, valued at Tk 10.4 crore, and 22 flats in Dhaka and Gazipur, while a travel ban on Sarafat was imposed on October 7 of the previous year.